The Girl in the Yellow Jumper

-Plot Summary
+Plot summary

 A man is watching a television report on the "Cigarette Butt serial Killer" when he is taken hostage by a mysterious figure wearing a yellow jumper.

 Later, he is found by a highway, disheveled and wearing a yellow jumper, and is rescued by an off-duty cop, who is driving an elderly crime witness (who is implied to be connected with the Cigarette Butt Serial Killer case) to a police station back in the city.
 The man tells his story: he was captured and tortured by two female religious extremists for a political cartoon, but managed to escape after stealing their shotgun and killing one of his captors.

-The cop does not fully believe in the story, but offers to drive the man to the police station, as he's already headed in that direction.
-The cop receives a call with concerning news about his girlfriend and decides to stop home, where he'll meet his girlfriend's sister, before heading to the police station.
+The cop does not fully believe in the story, but offers to drive the man to the police station, as he is already headed in that direction.
+The cop receives a call with concerning news about his girlfriend and decides to stop home, where he would meet his girlfriend's sister, before heading to the police station.

-The man gets off the car and heads to the bathroom, and recognizes the cop's girlfriend's sister as the survived kidnapper.
+The man gets off the car and heads to the bathroom, and recognizes the cop's girlfriend's sister as the surviving kidnapper.
 He panics and tries to leave, but the kidnapper has also recognized him and tells the cop, saying the man has killed his girlfriend.
 The cop enters the bathroom and pulls out his pistol to torture the man by "kneecapping".

 The man is next seen handcuffed beside the elderly witness on the backseat of the police officer's car, who is still driving towards the police station.
 The passenger's seat is now occupied by the kidnapper, who is telling a different version of the events: the man is a sexual predator who has impregnated a 12-year-old girl, who later died when he tried to abort her himself.
 The cop's girlfriend, who was a nurse at hospital where the girl died, sought out revenge with her sister's help.

 The man struggles to grab the kidnapper's shotgun that he still has on his bag, but he draws the cop's attention.
 There's a shootout and the only survivor is the elderly witness.
 He stumbles out of the vehicle, flags down a passing car and kills the driver using the cop's pistol.
 He escapes the scene in the stolen car, leaving a cigarette butt on the ground first.